bitcoin-unlimited/bitcoin/doc/bu-parallel-validation.md

 maintain the `cs_main` locks during the `control.Wait()`.

-Although this unlocking and locking of `cs_main` causes some overhead it is not invoked during the mining process but only when we receive a new block from an external source that needs validation.
+Although this unlocking and locking of `cs_main` causes some overhead it is not invoked during the mining process but only when we receive a new block from an external source which needs validation.
 It is designed primarily to prevent the big block DDOS attack from jamming the main processing thread.

 2d) Interrupts:  If multiple blocks are competing to win the validation race or if all 4 script queues are in use and another new block